About the Festival

 The Swanage Folk Festival has come a long way since our first day of dance in 1992.
-It started out as a festival of dance where the evening concerts were mainly to thank and entertain the dancers; rather than the full and varied weekend of music and dance its grown into.
+It started as a festival of dance, the evening concerts were mainly to thank and entertain the dancers.
+Now it’s grown into a full and varied programme weekend of music, dance and crafts.

 We are now big enough to invite some very big names in UK Folk music.

 The whole idea was to extend the summer, so the Festival always takes place two weeks after August bank holiday; that’s after the schools go back, making it feel like a late summer.